-This past summer Albany Civic Theater was proud to host the African American Cultural Center’s Summer Theater Arts Program.
+In the summer of 2016, Albany Civic Theater was proud to host the African American Cultural Center’s Summer Theater Arts Program.
 The theater program consists of a presentation of original material written by the students, approximately 25 elementary/middle school age kids.
 The students had the opportunity to participate in all aspects of the production, acting as well as props, costumes, music and dance, and creating artwork for the show’s promotion.
+ACT is pleased to be hosting this fine group of young people once again this summer.
 To learn more, please visit the website at: http://www.aacccr.org/.

-During the summer of 2016, ACT participated in an exciting project with the St. Agnes Cemetery in Menands, entitled ‘Graveside Chats’.
+During the summer of 2016, ACT participated in an exciting project with the St. Agnes Cemetery in Menands, entitled ‘Graveside Chats Volume I’.
+ACT is thrilled to announce that we will be working with St. Agnes again this summer on Volume II of the chats.
 With the knowledgeable guidance and inspiration of Kelly Grimaldi, the cemetery’s historian, members of the ACT family assisted in writing and performing filmed short scenes featuring prominent members of the Capital District area who are buried in the cemetery.
 The chats were filmed on the lovely grounds of the cemetery in June by Jacob Siciliano of By The River Studios.
 DVDs are now available from the St. Agnes Cemetery for only $20, please contact Kelly at 518-463-0134.

 Albany Civic Theater regularly participates in events at the Irish American Heritage Museum in downtown Albany, NY.
 Our partnership includes readings and events celebrating Irish contributions to literature and the arts.
 Visit them at: http://irish-us.org/.